Kiwi Grade (School years 3 & 4)

 Subs $120 (Term 4 2018, & Term 1 2019)

 Enrolments for Kiwi grade, rebranded to “superstar cricket” for the 2018-19 season are now open and will close on 30th September, 2017.
 Teams will be advised in mid October.
 However, players may enroll after the close off date depending on available team places.
 Please contact the club if you wish to enroll your child after the close off date.

 Kiwi Grade cricket is suitable for children (boys & girls) in Years 3 & 4 at school.
 Teams in Kiwi Grades are selected to provide a mix of abilities and schools as much as possible.
 Kumeu will do our utmost to accommodate team mate requests within these guidelines, usually with highly successful outcomes.
 However, we can offer no guarantees and appreciate your understanding that not all requests can be met.

 Teams (8-a-side) play on a Friday night.
 The limited-over games are approx. 1.5 hours long and rules are formatted so that all children get the opportunity to participate equally throughout the game.
 The children play with a junior size Incrediball (soft ball).

-Weekly team practices will be run (time, day, TBC).
+Weekly team practices (Optional) will be run, ( Tuesday 4:30pm - 5:30m).
 These practices will be led by the Clubs director of cricket and assist by the team parent coach.

 Venue, Dates and Times: